tri-cods/github-pages/sections/05-customize.md

 ### Activity: Adding a custom stylesheet

-- From your repository's main page, add a new file
+- From the main page of your repository, use the `+` button to "Create a new file".

 - In the title field, type the name `/assets/css/style.scss`